themiebi/DCamp-data_analyst-science_with_python/0x0A-getting_started/README.md

 ### 7\.
 Using a Function

-The file `ransom.csv` represents the frequency of each letter in a ransom note, write a script using a function to load data into a `DataFrame` from the `CSV` file, then display the DataFrame, after saving it to a variable called `r`
+The file `ransom.csv` represents the frequency of each letter in a ransom note, write a script using a function to load data into a `DataFrame` from the `CSV` file, then display the DataFrame, after saving it to a variable called `df`

 -   Remember to use a module you have to first `import` it
 -   `CSV`; means comma-separated value